 What Are IPO Proceeds?

-Initial public offerings (IPO) are a common tool for companies to raise capital.
-By opening up to public investment, a company can bring in significant funds that can be used for various activities.
-The funds raised in an IPO are known as IPO proceeds.
+Initial public offerings (IPO) are a common tool for companies to raise capital, and the funds raised in an IPO are known as IPO proceeds.

 IPO Proceeds Defined